dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 end
 ~~~

-As you can see, this test looks *very* familiar to any Rubyists, and is becoming the more preferred syntax for application testing.
+As you can see, this spec should look *very* familiar to any Rubyists, and is becoming the more preferred syntax for application testing across many languages - there being RSpec clone libraries across most languages now!

 #### Project Scaffold